Digital Single Market: Funding

 To help this, the European Commission will use the full range of instruments and funding possibilities available.
 However, the full support of Member States, the European Parliament, the Council, and stakeholders is essential.
 For the benefits of the digital revolution to be within everyone's reach, Europe needs a regulatory framework applicable to electronic communications that promotes the deployment of infrastructures capable of functioning seamlessly throughout the EU, including in rural areas, while preserving effective competition.
 Much of the necessary investment will come from the private sector, based on an improved regulatory environment.

 The digital single market demands high-quality infrastructure.
-The EU is already mobilizing investments of around 50 billion EUR from the public and private sectors for the digital transformation of industry.
-It has also released 21.4 billion EUR from the European Structural and Investment Funds (ESI Funds) which will be available for the digital sector once national and regional strategies are put in place for digital growth, which will strengthen the link between policies and funding targets at all levels.
+The EU is already mobilizing investments of around €50 billion from the public and private sectors for the digital transformation of industry.
+It has also released €21.4 billion from the European Structural and Investment Funds (ESI Funds) which will be available for the digital sector once national and regional strategies are put in place for digital growth, which will strengthen the link between policies and funding targets at all levels.

 However, more investment needs to be made in digital technology, especially in areas where digital needs are far greater than the capacities of any of the Member States acting in isolation.
 Efficiency can be gained by combining and complementing EU funding programs with other sources of public and private funding, notably through the European Fund for Strategic Investments (EFSI).
 In April 2017, investments in the digital sector associated with the EFSI represented around 17.8 billion EUR, including public and private funding, (i.e., 10% of the total amount of investments mobilized at that date).
 However, current funding instruments have limitations when applied to large mission-oriented initiatives.
 Therefore, the commission will explore ways to put in place a framework to support the development of a pan-European high-performance computing and data infrastructure.
 Combining different EU funding sources with national and private funding would be the best way to stimulate investment.

 Main achievements

-The following measures have reached to remove or reduce some of the main impediments to cross-border trade :
+The following measures have reached to remove or reduce some of the main impediments to cross-border trade.